-- a clear understanding of who would own any jointly developed intellectual property
+- a clear understanding of IP ownership

 - funding sources

-- initial timeframes
+- initial timeframes.

 Murray explains that although the research agreement was important, there was something even more fundamental to the success of their collaboration.

 ‘The nature of the collaboration and the dynamic behind it is so fundamental to success and continued collaboration.’

 Advice for others looking to collaborate

 ‘If you have curiosity and a desire to change or to do things differently, then consider who can help you get there and don’t be afraid to have those conversations.
 Explore possibilities, find points of alignment.
-There are times when a potential collaboration won’t be right, but if you keep exploring you could find a really great partner to help you advance to where you need to go and stay a step ahead of the pack.’
+There are times when a potential collaboration won’t be right, but if you keep exploring you could find a... great partner to help you advance to where you need to go and stay a step ahead of the pack.’